supaglue-labs/supaglue/docs/docs/platform/objects/overview.md

 ## Standard object

-Supaglue Standard Objects are pre-defined objects in third-party providers, e.g. Contacts, Accounts, and Leads are pre-defined objects in Salesforce and are Standard Objects in Supaglue.
+Supaglue Standard Objects are pre-defined objects in third-party providers, e.g. `Contacts`, `Accounts`, and `Leads` are pre-defined objects in Salesforce and are Standard Objects in Supaglue.

 You can use Standard Objects as part of [Managed Syncs](../../integration-patterns/managed-syncs) and [Actions API](../../integration-patterns/actions-api).